Emergency Intercom Repairs Melbourne

 How We Fix It

-We access the intercom’s configuration interface, remap the relay output to the correct app button, verify the API command reaches the hardware, and test 10+ unlock cycles remotely before confirming the repair is complete.
+We access the intercom’s configuration interface, remap the relay output to the correct app button, verify that the API command reaches the hardware, and test the unlock function repeatedly before confirming the repair.

 App Shows Offline / Disconnected